PROLOGUE

 “Is he alive?”

 Expecting the pen to disappear from his nimble fingers any minute, I stood to leave.
-“Ya’ gotta’ ask ya’ grandparents for the money,” My uncle’s warning pounded in my head.
-“Don’t ya’ dare come back empty-handed!”
+Ya’ gotta’ ask ya’ grandparents for the money.
+Don’t ya’ dare come back empty-handed!
+Wendell’s warning acted like a hypnotic suggestion.
+Afraid to ask but afraid not to, I told my estranged grandfather I needed $500 for an abortion.

 “I don’t have that kind of money lying around,” he said.

 “But I am a registered pharmacist!”
-Louis said, vanishing behind a curtain in the corner.
-Reappearing, the alchemist handed me a glass of water and three pink pills cushioned on a Kleenex “Take these.
-They might do the trick.”
+Louis said, suddenly vanishing behind a curtain in the corner of his office.
+Reappearing moments later, the alchemist handed me a glass of water, and three pink pills cushioned on a Kleenex.
+“Take these,” he said.
+“They might do the trick.”

 6. Leaving New Orleans

-“You don’t want to do that young lady,” he said, handing me a box of Kleenex.
+“You don’t want to do that, young lady,” he said, handing me a box of Kleenex.
 “Children are precious gifts from heaven.”

-I wasn’t sure what he meant, but the air seemed buoyant. easier to breathe.
-Driving through New Orleans that night with Buddy I felt loved.
-I felt safe.
-I knew what it felt like to have a father.
+“Don’t worry, my dear, God can make a way where there is no way.”
+I wasn’t sure what he meant, but that night, driving through New Orleans with Buddy, I knew what it felt like to have a father.

 “How’s it even possible?”